 Where to stay: Capitol Reef Resort

-The least visited national park in Utah, Capital Reef is a true treasure that stretches for over 60 miles along the red-rock backcountry.
+The least visited of all Utah national parks, Capital Reef is a true treasure that stretches for over 60 miles along the red-rock backcountry.

-Located away from the major travel route, Capitol Reef is a remote and less crowded national park.
+Located away from the major travel route, Capitol Reef is Utah’s hidden gem.
 It requires more time and effort to reach, but when you get here, you will be treated to truly remarkable landscapes!

 This national park is dominated by arches, and gigantic sandstone walls above the Fremont River.
 One of the highlights of the park is Capitol Reef Scenic Drive where you can find many overlooks and trailheads.

 PRO TIP: To learn about the best things to do in Capitol Reef National Park, check my complete guide to best hiking trails and overlooks in Capitol Reef that will help you to plan your trip.

 Spend at least two days in Capitol Reef to explore some of its highlights like Cathedral Valley, a variety of spectacular hikes where you very well might be the only hiker!

 Top things to do: Sunset Point, Rim Overlook Trail, Capitol Gorge Trail, Grand Wash Trail and Cassidy Arch.